pulanski/nx-workspace-angular/README.md

 This monorepo serves as a single source of truth for all of the dependencies required by the apps/projects I'm currently working on building.
 It is designed primarily with scale and best-practices in mind such that the codebase progresses cleanly and maintains both high code quality and maintainability over time.
 This means that if and when I want to take a step back from working on a particular project (to work on another or take a break in general), I can do so and have the ability to come back later and easily start where I left off.
 In a way, this approach follows the core idea behind writing software with Java back in the day (i.e. write once, run anywhere).

-> A quick tip: If you're interested in getting a good bird's eye view of the monorepo architecture, you can check out this neat tool, <a href="https://www.octotree.io/">octotree</a>, which is especially useful in the context of monorepos.
+> A quick tip: If you're interested in getting a good bird's eye view of the monorepo architecture, you can check out this neat tool, <a href="https://www.octotree.io/">octotree</a>.

 Following the core philosophy behind Nx, the apps themselves are extremely lightweight shells, with the vast majority of functionality abstracted into libraries in an attempt to promote code sharing and reuse between applications at any scale.